Noziop/holbertonschool-shell/basics/README.md

 11-lists ---> this script lists several directory : working, it_s parent, and /boot

 12-file_type ---> look what type of file, a file is

+13-symbolic_link ---> this script create a symbolic link of an existing command, soft link

+14-copy_html ---> copy all HTML files from the current dir to the parent dir, only if they don't exist or if they are newer

+15-lets_move ---> Moves file starting with an uppercase

+16-clean_emacs ---> script that cleans all emacs files

+17-tree ---> creating a dir, in a dir, in a dir